-I'm not a fan of Virginia Woolf's novels, and it would never have occurred to me to buy any of the film adaptations of them.
-However, we were given 'Orlando' from a relative who received it as a free DVD with a Saturday newspaper, and finally decided to sit down and watch it.
+I'm not a fan of Virginia Woolf's novels.
+So it would never have occurred to me to buy any of the film adaptations of them.
+However, we were given 'Orlando' from a relative who received it as a free DVD with a Saturday newspaper.
+Last night, we finally decided to sit down and watch it.

 Tilda Swinton stars as the young nobleman Orlando, in a historical panoramic play that begins in the court of Queen Elizabeth (Quentin Crisp) I where he longs for love and freedom.
 However, he is cursed to remain at the same age forever.
 The story then leaps forward across the centuries, about fifty years at a time, showing new aspects of life and attitudes to women - and featuring Orlando at the same age each time.